Keith Burns (linebacker)

 Keith Bernard Burns (born May 16, 1972) is an American football coach and former professional linebacker and special teams player.
-He was formerly the Special Teams coordinator for the Washington Redskins of the National Football League.
+He was formerly the special teams coordinator for the Washington Redskins of the National Football League (NFL).

-Early life and high school
+Early life

 Burns was born in Greeleyville, South Carolina.
-He was raised by his mother, Tracy, in Alexandria, Virginia as the youngest of four children.
+He was raised by his mother, Tracy, in Alexandria, Virginia, as the youngest of four children.

 He was a 1990 graduate of T. C. Williams High School in Alexandria, where he won three varsity letters in football, two in basketball, and one in baseball.

-College
+College career

-Burns lettered in football at Navarro Junior College in Corsicana, Texas where he garnered first-team JuCo All-America honors, and finished his sophomore season with six sacks, three interceptions, and 192 tackles.
+Burns lettered in football at Navarro Junior College in Corsicana, Texas, where he garnered first-team JuCo All-America honors, and finished his sophomore season with six sacks, three interceptions, and 192 tackles.